tendermint/liquidity/x/liquidity/spec/02_state.md

  # State

-The Liquidity Module `x/liquidity` keeps track of the Pool and PoolBatch states.
+The liquidity module `x/liquidity` keeps track of the Pool and PoolBatch states.
 The state represents your app at a given moment.

 ## Pool